KUIC

-KUIC (95.3 FM) is an adult contemporary radio station licensed to Vacaville, California and serves the Sacramento Valley.
-Their music format consists of music from the 1980s to today.
+KUIC (95.3 FM) is an adult contemporary radio station licensed to Vacaville, California, and serves the Sacramento Valley.
+Its music format consists of music from the 1980s to today.

-The station is currently owned by Alpha Media, which also owns KKIQ 101.7 FM in Livermore and KKDV 92.1 FM in Walnut Creek.
-The three stations were sold in 2015 to Alpha Broadcasting.
+The station is owned by Connoisseur Media, which also owns KKIQ 101.7 FM in Livermore and KKDV 92.1 FM in Walnut Creek.
 KUIC operates from its studios in Vacaville, and its transmitter is located west of Vacaville along the Solano-Napa county line.
 (Sister stations KKDV and KKIQ have studios in Pleasanton.)
 It also utilizes a translator booster in Vallejo.

 History

-95.3 was originally put on the air in 1970 as KVFS, owned by Bruce and Dennis Zieminski operating as Northern California Stereocasters.
-The original callsign represented the service area of Vacaville, Fairfield, and Suisun.
+The station was originally put on the air in 1970 as KVFS, owned by Bruce and Dennis Zieminski operating as Northern California Stereocasters.
+The original call sign represented the service area of Vacaville, Fairfield, and Suisun.
 KVFS maintained studios in a mobile home.

 In 1973, the station was sold to KPOP Radio and became KUIC.
 The transmitter was relocated to Butcher Hill—one of the first Sparta 602 packages produced.
 Studios moved to the station moved to the second story of the Triangle Building, later the California Hawaii Building, then to a two-story building on East Main (Vacaville) followed by a relocation to a larger building near the corner of Davis and Mason Street.
 Early Triangle Building music formats were often quite varied, often selected by the current disc-jockey and for many decades, the station certainly maintained a very local down-home flavor.